Sulfites in Wine

 Why is it Hard to Produce Without Sulfites in Wine?

-Because sulfur is not used to prevent bacteria during production and storage, producing No Sulfites Added (NSA) wines requires great care at every step:
+Because sulfur is used to prevent bacteria during production and storage, producing No Sulfites Added (NSA) wines requires great care at every step:

 - Grapes are mostly hand-picked, often at night to avoid exposure to the sun and potential bacteria.